daz4126/surge/README.md

 </div>
 ```

-... then add a Surge of Reactivity in the JS
+... then add a Surge of Reactivity in the JS:

 ```javascript
 surge({